Full Body Red Light Therapy: What to Know

 - Correct wavelength range

-- Safe build quality and certifications
+- Quality build and certifications

 - Warranty and customer support